-These elements (abstract, literature review, objectives, methods, results, discussions, conclusions and references) must be presented and may include one or more of the following:
+These elements (abstract, review of literature, objectives, methods, results, discussions, conclusions and references) must be presented and may include one or more of the following:

 - Separate sections/chapters.

 - Papers ready to be submitted to an academic journal.

 - Works already published.

 - Original translation, version or adaptation.

 - Artefact.

 - Score.

 - Portfolio of original works.

+- Empirically-based executive report.

 - Recording or performance.

 - Exhibition.